Ngāti Kahungunu

-Ngāti Kahungunu is a Māori iwi located along the eastern coast of the North Island of New Zealand.
+Ngāti Kahungunu is a Māori iwi (tribe) located along the eastern coast of the North Island of New Zealand.
 The iwi is traditionally centred in the Hawke's Bay and Wairārapa regions.
-The Kahungungu iwi also comprises 86 hapū (sub-tribes) and 90 mārae (meeting grounds).
+The Kahungunu iwi also comprises 86 hapū (sub-tribes) and 90 marae (meeting grounds).

 The tribe is organised into six geographical and administrative divisions: Wairoa, Te Whanganui-ā-Orotū, Heretaunga, Tamatea, Tāmaki-nui-a Rua and Wairarapa.
 It is the 4th largest iwi in New Zealand by population, with 82,239 people identifying as Ngāti Kahungunu in the 2018 census.

 Early history

 Pre-colonisation

-Ngāti Kahungunu trace their origins to the Tākitimu waka.
-According to Ngāti Kahungunu traditions, Tākitimu arrived in Aotearoa around 1100–1200 AD as one of the waka in the great migration.
-Other waka included Tainui, Te Arawa, Tokomaru, Ārai Te Uru, Mataatua, Kurahaupo, Aotea, Ngātokimatawhaorua and Horouta.
+Ngāti Kahungunu trace their origins to the Tākitimu waka, one of the Māori migration canoes which arrived on New Zealand's North Island around 1100–1200 AD, according to Ngāti Kahungunu traditions.
 According to local legend, Tākitimu and its crew were completely tapu.
 Its crew comprised men only: high chiefs, chiefs, tohunga and elite warriors.
 No cooked food was eaten before or during the voyage.
-The captain of Tākitimu was Tamatea Arikinui, also known as Tamatea Pokai-Whenua.
-He left the waka at Turanga, travelling overland until he arrived at Ahuriri in the Hawke's Bay Region.
-The waka Tākitimu itself continued its voyage to the South Island under a new captain, Tahu Pōtiki.
-It is from Tahu Pōtiki that the South Island iwi of Ngāi Tahu takes its name.
+The captain of Tākitimu was Tamatea Arikinui.
+He left the waka at Tauranga in the Bay of Plenty or at Tūranga, near modern-day Gisborne, travelling overland until he arrived at Ahuriri (now part of Napier) in the Hawke's Bay Region.
+The waka Tākitimu itself continued its voyage to the South Island under a new captain, Tahu Pōtiki, from whom the South Island iwi of Ngāi Tahu takes its name.

-According to one account, Kahungunu was the great-grandson of Tamatea and was born in present-day Kaitaia.
-Other accounts indicate a more direct link, including that Kahungunu was the son of Tamatea.
-In either case, it has been widely recounted that Kahungunu travelled extensively through the North Island during his early adulthood, eventually settling on the East Coast of the North Island.
+According to oral history, Kahungunu was the great-grandson of Tamatea Arikinui and was born in present-day Kaitaia.
+It has been widely recounted that Kahungunu travelled extensively through the North Island during his early adulthood, eventually settling on the East Coast of the North Island.
 He married several times during his travels, and as a result there are many North Island hapū that trace their lineage directly back to Kahungunu.
 Many of his marriages were arranged for diplomatic purposes, uniting various iwi against their enemies, forming bonds and securing peace.
 At some point, Kahungunu arrived at Māhia Peninsula, where he pursued and married Rongomaiwahine, a woman from Nukutaurua who was a chief in her own right.
 She was famously beautiful, and according to legend had issued a challenge to Kahungunu, insulting his charismatic reputation and inviting him to prove himself worthy of her.
-Kahungunu accepted the challenge, and after numerous trials succeeded in obtaining Rongomaiwahine's consent to marry.
+Kahungunu accepted the challenge, murdered her husband and, after numerous trials, succeeded in obtaining Rongomaiwahine's consent to marry.
 The iwi Ngāti Kahungunu and Ngāti Rongomaiwahine both descend from this marriage.